ComradDoge/DogeEU4/README.md

 - Added 5 Irish colonial names (Canada, America, Louisian, Mexico, Carribean)
 - Triangle Trade increases slave price 50%>100% and abolition event decreases -40%>-50%
 - Added Abolish Slavery CB (PTE), World Revolution CB for Peasants Republic and PRC reform
-- Due finnicky stuff, latent buildings that use resources can only be built once at time.
+- Due finnicky stuff, latent buildings that use resources can only be built one at a time.
 In exchange time to build them was reduced 24>12 months

 - Policies have been fully reworked and have little simillarity to previous version.
 The policies have certain type of logic in the premise of single modifiers and set policies with two modifiers.
 There have been modifiers that were completely removed and will not be making a comeback, while some might.
 Compared to previous, a few more policies are limited to a maximum of two policies.
 A more important part of the policies however is that there is now an image of it with all combinations, so yes you can stop pestering me for it.
-- Btw I am always open for better names for policies as my brain went numb thinking of them rather fast
+By the way, I am always open for better names for policies as my brain went numb thinking of them after a while.

 - Almost all ideas have been touched in some form or shape so don't blindly pick them based on 1.31 information.
 Most are not drastic changes when compared to State Management or Tactical who have become Trade Management and Logistics respectively.
 Nonetheless its different enough when taking in account all ideas and policy change.
--  Dictatorship has been removed, the memey decision event mechanic is now just tied to any dictatoship government reform
+-  Dictatorship idea has been removed, the memey decision event mechanic that was tied to it is now just tied to any dictatoship = yes government reform

 Balance
 - Maximum priviledges 8>6